ghystad/Biosignature-Detection-with-Py-GC-MS-Data-using-Machine-Learning/README.md

 The 16 new samples are provided in the folder named "HystadEtAl16newFiles.zip".
 The other 134 samples are provided in the folder named "Cleavesetal.pyrGCMSData.zip".

-The R Markdown files can be found in RPubs at: https://rpubs.com/ghystad

 ## Licence
 The application is released under GNU GPL version 3 license.